skt-t1-byungi/rx-mimic/README.md

 # @byungi/rx-mimic

-A minimal RxJS implementation for learning
+A generator based RxJS implementation for learning